 First, the FCF100 metal casting frame is located around the impression area, unless the impression area is too small to warrant it.
-The frame telescopes to provide sufficient area for most types of tire and footprint impressions.
+The frame telescopes to provide sufficient area for most types of tire and foot-print impressions.
 If the surface where the impression is located does not permit the use of the metal frame, an earthen dam may be used.

-Foreign matter such as twigs, leaves, etc. are removed with care, so as not to damage any detail before applying the plaster.
-If debris is imbedded in the impression, do not attempt to remove it as this will damage
+Foreign matter such as twigs, leaves, etc. are removed with care, so as not to damage any detail before applying the casting material.
+If debris is imbedded in the impression, do not attempt to remove it as this will damage the detail that may be present.